intelligent-machine-learning/dlrover/docs/design/unified-mpmd-control-proposal.md

 fixed abstraction and express the computational process in a generalized way.
 This can actually be summarized into two core steps:

-1. Implementing operators.
+1. Implementing workloads with training logic code(including one or more operators(function)).
-2. Expressing the process (the flow between operators).
+2. Expressing the process (the flow between vertex).

 <div align="center">
     <img src="../figures/unified/pluggable_workload.png" alt="Pluggable Workload" width="400">